dkapper01/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
+image: /img/kiz.jpeg
 title: 'WE ARE WAITING FOR THE FUTURE '
-image: /img/kiz.jpeg
 heading: The new term applications for the academy have started!
+announcement: announcement test
 subheading: Support sustainable farming while enjoying a cup
 mainpitch:
   title: Why Kaldi